martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 options provide a simple tradeoff between computational complexity and storage requirements.

-Note that clients and servers MUST implement
-{{!QUIC-VN=I-D.ietf-quic-version-negotiation}} to use this specification.
-Therefore, servers list supported versions in Version Negotiation Packets.
-Both clients and servers list supported versions in Version Negotiation Transport Parameters.

 ## Relationship to ECH and QUIC Protected Initials

 The TLS Encrypted Client Hello {{ECHO}} shares some goals with